8Lou/music_player/README.md

 ### npm run dev
 17:46

 While working on this project, I encountered difficulties.
 These difficulties were related to the problem of visualizing the deployment.
 This means that the completed project was not displayed on the Github.
 I found out what the problem was.
 It was a mismatch of paths.
 This is because the assembly was performed manually, and not automatically, as Reacn + Vite does.
-The Russian development team helped me with the search for incidents, creating an analog of CHATJPT-3.5-turbo.
+The Russian development team, creating an analog of CHATJPT-3.5-turbo was helped me with the search for incidents.